 You can either create a custom homepage for your blog or display a list of your latest posts.

-I always recommend creating a custom static page for a blog, because it gives you more control over what content/posts to have displayed, as well as control over things like messaging and SEO.
+I always recommend creating a custom static page for a blog, because it gives you way more control over what content/posts to have displayed, as well as control over things like your marketing message and SEO.

 CopyBlogger is a fine example of a blog that takes full advantage of using a custom static homepage.

-Also check out this post on how to optimize your homepage for improved conversions.
+Also, check out this post on how to optimize your homepage for increased conversions.

 Let’s now talk about your blog’s sidebar and how this can be optimized for better user experience.